 Events & lifecycle

-• Connection state — the client surfaces relay session lifecycle (Connecting · Connected · Reconnecting · Closed · Failed).
-In TypeScript pass onState via the underlying options; in other SDKs the connect callback reports state codes.
+• Connection state — the client shows the relay session lifecycle (Connecting · Connected · Reconnecting · Closed · Failed).
+In TypeScript, pass onState via the underlying options.
+In other SDKs, the connect callback reports state codes.
 Auto-reconnect with capped backoff re-attaches every track on its own.

 • Late join — a subscriber that joins after a publisher immediately receives the relay’s retained group window (sized by depth, latched by transient_local).

-• ErrorsonError (TypeScript) fires on relay close with a reason string; individual publish/subscribe calls reject if the session can’t be established.
+• ErrorsonError (TypeScript) fires on relay close with a reason string.
+Individual publish/subscribe calls reject if the session cannot be established.

 Wire frame (for non-SDK peers)

-If you bridge a non-SDK device, emit the same envelope so SDK subscribers demux:
+If you bridge a non-SDK device, send the same envelope so that SDK subscribers can demux it:

-The CDR payload is opaque; the prefix is the only contract.
-Every SDK encodes and decodes this identically.
+The CDR payload is opaque.
+The prefix is the only contract.
+Every SDK encodes and decodes this frame identically.

 • Details — wire model, lanes, transports.